cloudify-cosmo/docs.getcloudify.org/content/developer/composer/_index.md

   * Click **Add from catalog** and select a Cloudify plugin.
   * Click **Add from URL** and specify a URL that you want to add, and click **Add**.

-After you have imported a stencil plugin, it appears in the Imports list.
+After you have imported a stencil plugin, it appears in the Plugins list.

 When you add a plugin as an import to Composer, both the nodes types and the operations that the plugin exposes are supported in the blueprint.
 To select the operations that you require, click the ![Select Operation]( /images/composer/select-implementation-icon.png ) icon next to the implementation fields in the node's Interfaces section on the right of the screen.
 The following dialog box is displayed.